Stimulus should be forthcoming and trade uncertainty relieved, even if Congress remains split

 Biden also pledged to oversee $2 trillion of spending on clean energy and green infrastructure over the course of his first term.
 It was designed to bring the US to net zero emissions by 2050, and by 2035 in the electricity sector.
 Designed correctly, such a bold target could boost the economy.
 For starters, energy revolutions have preceded the great productivity revolutions of the modern era (coal in the 18th century, advanced steam in the 19th, and then the advances in electrification that enabled the mega-factories of the early-20th).
 Economists at Citi, using Oxford Economics’ model, find that a global green-oriented policy strategy could improve growth and debt trajectories while also reducing carbon emissions, as long as carbon tax proceeds are redistributed in a way that reduces income taxes.
 Such policies would provide good investment opportunities in alternative energy and related technologies as well as the commercial and residential construction industries.
 However, we do not expect to see much progress here during a split Congress.
 If other economies find a green energy revolution a successful way of boosting productivity, America’s long-term competitiveness may suffer.
 But markets rarely react to possibilities that are that far ahead.

 Biden's healthcare policy takes aim at drug pricing.
 But so too did Trump’s, and Obama’s, and not much has happened.
 Biden’s plan includes benchmarking against an International Pricing Index and imposing penalties for exceeding it, capping drug price increases outright, and permitting Medicare to negotiate prices.
 This last point is significant because Medicare’s drug spending is equivalent to c.45% of Big Pharma’s total sales (according to the investment consultants BCA), and therefore carries the clout to push down prices substantially.
 Trump signed four Executive Orders on drug pricing in July, with remarkably similar aims as Biden’s policies.
-This is a rare bipartisan issue, and we may get some movement even if Congress remains split.
+This is a rare bipartisan issue, and we may get some movement even if Congress remains split."It is important to note that we are living through a golden age of medical innovation."

 It is important to note that we are living through a golden age of medical innovation.
 Huge strides have been made in treating old-age ailments and so-called orphan diseases.
 Innovations come at a cost, and high drug prices are required to fund all of the research and development necessary to find them.
 Slashing prices on innovative drugs jeopardises future innovations.
 While there are undoubtedly some instances of price gouging, we do not expect presidential initiatives to target the most innovative companies.